whistlegraph/2022.aesthetic.computer/README.txt

 🐞 Major Bugs & Regressions
  - [🍎] TODO: How should I generate favicons for each page or treat favicons in general?
+ - [] Refactor `wg` to make better use of thumbnails... what should the new structure be?
+   - [] How to have a default or custom thumbnail... even though things are randomly routed?
  - [🔴] Clean up the use of "aesthetic.computer/disks/" across the whole project.
   - [] Why are the disks located there in the first place?
  - [] Fix Firefox AudioWorklet Initialization Bug `Error: Module resolve hook not set`
  - [X] Kill any microphone (or video) connection after leaving a piece it's connected to.
  - [X] Routing: Check ~tilde~ key - don't push duplicate states in the history.

+***2D Drawing Primitives for Niki***
+ - [] line from point... at angle with distance

 ***Storage***
  - [🟢] Write a netlify serverless function and call it from the microphone